-- 1. Create a distinct group entry for vsxg0 and (if required by one of the test packages) distinct group entries for vsxg1 and vsxg2; usually in the file /etc/group. - 2.
-If you do not already have TETware installed, create a directory you wish to designate as your TET\ROOT directory. - 3.
-Create a distinct user entry for vsx0 in group vsxg0, with home directory located under your TET\ROOT, and with a login shell; usually in the file /etc/passwd. - 4.
-Make sure that the user vsx0 has write permission in the TET\ROOT directory. - 5.
+- 1. (Note if you are installing the LSB version of these test packages you can use the automatic installation scripts) Create a distinct group entry for vsxg0 and (if required by one of the test packages) distinct group entries for vsxg1 and vsxg2; usually in the file /etc/group. - 2.
+If you do not already have TETware installed, create a directory you wish to designate as your TET_ROOT directory. - 3.
+Create a distinct user entry for vsx0 in group vsxg0, with home directory located under your TET_ROOT, and with a login shell; usually in the file /etc/passwd. - 4.
+Make sure that the user vsx0 has write permission in the TET_ROOT directory. - 5.
 Add \$HOME/BIN and \$HOME/../bin to the command search path for user vsx0, and include it in the PATH environment variable set in the login script for user vsx0. - 6.
 Ensure that any extensions enabled by environment variables that would cause non-compliant behaviour are disabled in the login script for user vsx0. - 7.
 For some test packages, if the implementation supports supplementary groups, the user vsx0 should have the maximum number of supplementary groups associated with it.
 These supplementary groups must exclude the groups vsxg1 and vsxg2.
-The group ID values chosen must not exceed the value of INT\MAX for the system. - 8.
+The group ID values chosen must not exceed the value of INT_MAX for the system. - 8.
 If required by one of the test packages, create a distinct user entry for vsx1 in group vsxg1, in the password file.
 The home directory must differ from that of user vsx0. - 9.
 If required by one of the test packages, create a distinct user entry for vsx2 in group vsxg2, in the password file.
 The home directory must differ from that of user vsx0.